 Prior to working in HE, Liz was a practising teacher and taught in a number of primary schools in London, Devon, Southampton, and in Malaysia.
 She held a variety of positions including English Subject Leader, Leading Literacy Teacher, and Assistant Headteacher.

 Liz’s internationally recognized research focuses on capturing what it means for children to be writers.
 In particular, Liz’s main expertise is as a literacy case study researcher with a focus on developing writers’ experiences of writing both in and out-of-school.
 In exploring children’s private world’s of out of school text creation, Liz seeks to evidence the full range of writing skills and practices children choose to select or reject from their backpacks of practice when asked to engage with school writing tasks.
 Her recent publications, including Inspiring Writing in Primary Schools, articulates for teachers how to bridge the gap between the broader theoretical positioning of writing with the often narrow demands of the English curriculum.
-Her work within the OU's innovative Children's Research Centre, highlights the potential of primary-aged children as competent researchers of their own lives.
+Her work within the OU's innovative Children's Research Centre, as its co-Director, highlights the potential of primary-aged children as competent researchers of their own lives.
 She led on the first phase of the Brighton Rocks project; the outcomes of which saw children from a school in a low socio-economic area of Brighton sharing findings of their own research topics to PGCE students at the University of Brighton.
 The success of the project was two-fold, as it equipped the young pupils with the appropriate research skills whilst alerting teaching students to the potential of children in their own classes.
 Phase two of the project begins in the summer term.

 Liz brings together her substantial experience of primary education through her successful management as Programme Leader for the Education Studies (Primary) qualifications.
 She leads a team of 7 academics on the new Comparative Studies in Primary Education module (E309), which launches in October 2018, and is underpinned by the UN Sustainable Development Goal 4 Quality Education for All.
 She is passionate about ensuring that voices from across the primary education community are heard and that the module represents the very best primary practice at a local, national and global level.